coolastro/Python_Tutorial_IITI/README.md

 The tutorial is done with Python 2.7.12 and Jupyter Notebook.

 Lectures >
-1. Getting Started with Python Programming
+1. Getting Started with Python Programming \n
    a.
-Object Oriented Programming
+Object Oriented Programming \n
    b.
-Basic data strutures in Python
+Basic data strutures in Python \n
    c.
-Introducing Numpy
+Introducing Numpy \n

 2. Mastering Matplotlib
    a.
 Playing with Numpy arrays